How to Edit a VM

 For more details about the network implementation, please refer to the Networking page.

 You can add additional volumes to the VM after booting.
 You can also expand the size of the volume after shutting down the VM, click the VM and go to the

-Edit Image Volume to edit the size of the expanded volume.
-After waiting for the resize to complete and restarting the VM, your disk will automatically finish expanding.
+Volumes tab, edit the size of the expanded volume.
+After restarting the VM and waiting for the resize to complete, your disk will automatically finish expanding.

-Access Credentials allow you to inject basic auth or ssh keys dynamically at run time when your guest OS has quemu guest agent installed.
+Access Credentials allow you to inject basic auth or ssh keys dynamically at run time when your guest OS has QEMU guest agent installed.